google-apis-rs/generator/README.md

      input is a discovery document and the output is rust crate at a specified directory.
  * **mcp/**
    * a program with subcommands to do all the work.
-Calls to it are orchestrated with `make`.
  * **tests/**
    * contains all integration and journey tests.
  * **uri_template_parser/**